 Luke Meier is a seasoned litigator and counselor with wide-ranging experience in government procurement law.
 He represents contractors in contract disputes and claims, bid protests, and False Claims Act litigation.
-He helps clients establish and refine internal controls, and provides strategic advice on a range of matters, including domestic sourcing requirements, personal and organizational conflicts of interest, and ethics policies and training.

 Prior to law school, Luke worked for a major defense contractor as an on-site consultant at the Department of Homeland Security’s Office for Domestic Preparedness.